jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 The forthcoming integration tests will cover it and ensure it is all wired up correctly and mapped properly.

 > One exception to this rule, is when you are processing something that you want to extract from the HTTP request that is not normally supported.
-Such as specific headers or multi-part bodies.
+Such as specific headers or multipart bodies.
 In these cases, you will be introducing some new code to handle those cases, and we recommend that you do unit test this code, if there is significant processing involved in it.
 >
 > For example, an example of handling a binary `multipart-form` body can be seen in the `ImagesApi.UploadImage` service operation.